Sahid20/devopstest/README.md

 Value/Route traffic to: IP address or another value

 ### Step-5: Provision Application EC2 instances with UserData script
+Create Tomcat instance with below details.We will also add Inbound rule to vprofile-app-SG for SSH on port 22 from MyIP to be able to connect our db instance via SSH.
+Name: vprofile-app01
+Project: vprofile
+AMI: Ubuntu 18.04
+InstanceType: t2.micro
+SecGrp: vprofile-app-SG
+UserData: tomcat_ubuntu.sh

+### Step-6: Create Artifact Locally with MAVEN
 - &nbsp;Clone the repository.

 Before we create our artifact, we need to do changes to our application.properties file under /src/main/resources directory for below lines.